Gorgeous Color Without Common Ingredients? #nailedit

 Triphenol phosphate (TPHP): TPHP is a plasticizer and flame retardant.
 It was given low priority for testing after approval in 1910 because it caused minimal skin irritation and mild irritation to the eyes.
 It has been used in nail polish to make the product less flammable and improve adherence of the polish to the nail.
 TPHP is an endocrine disruptor, which means it can disrupt the messaging to your cells, telling them to change or to behave in ways that the body would not normally signal them to behave.
 It was found to absorb through the nails in statistically significant amounts (reference study here).

 AILA Cosmetics products are free of these chemicals.
-It is an 8-free system.

 Feel Beautiful.
 Stay Healthy. #loveAILA